 I had a stroke on March 23, 2005.
+My left side was paralyzed.
 I started this web site to blog that experience and inform family, friends, and students of my progress.
 Keyboarding was also excellent rehab for my left hand.

 … I have posted a ten-year follow-up summary at the bottom of this page

 MRI of my brain after the stroke.
 Vertebrae coming up from bottom.
 Lateral ventricle is dark in middle, with cortex wrapped above, and brainstem below.
 The clot and affected area are too small to see.
 There was swelling in an area about the size of a finger tip in the pons.
 Part of the corticospinal nerve which controls the left side of my body was killed, and part of it was damaged and probably recovered.
 My left side may also have recovered by recruiting the ten percent of the corticospinal tract which does not cross over.
 Or something else.

 Quick Summary: The stroke took out a large chunk of my cerebrospinal nerve (from precentral motor cortex to spine) at the pontine level.
 My left side was paralyzed.
 We believe a small defect in my heart, a patent foramen ovale (PFO) (also known as an atrial septal defect (ASD- Defect in the wall/Septum between the two Atria), shed a bit of tissue which acted like a clot and caused the stroke.
 My recovery has been excellent.
 Some of the nerve recovered probably, but various continued signs suggest to me that the ipsilateral motor nerves have stepped in as a kind of redundant system.
 Inferior (1/10 the size) but functional.
 Ten years later I am 100% functional, though my left side is weak and less coordinated and the left side reflexes are brisk.